Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Quantitative morphological metrics

-Similarly, the MID statistics also effectively separate mergers from non-mergers.
-As shown in the bottom panels of Figure \ref{fig: MID and CAS for mergers}, the Multinode (\textit{M}), Intensity (\textit{I}), and Deviation (\textit{D}) distributions exhibit systematic differences between the two populations.
+Similarly, the MID statistics also effectively separate mergers from nonmergers.
+As shown in the bottom panels of Figure \ref{fig: MID and CAS for mergers}, the multinode (M), intensity (I), and deviation (D) distributions exhibit systematic differences between the two populations.
 Interacting systems consistently show higher values across all three statistics, reinforcing the idea that MID metrics capture morphological disturbances and asymmetries associated with mergers and their irregular light distributions.

-\textit{Clumps:} The Gini coefficient is particularly effective in distinguishing clumpy from non-clumpy galaxies, especially when combined with other morphological metrics.
-Among these, the Gini–$A$ (asymmetry) plane provides the clearest separation (right panel of Figure \ref{fig: Gini vs M20 all}), highlighting the strong correlation between light concentration and structural irregularity in clumpy systems.
+Clumps: The Gini coefficient is particularly effective in distinguishing clumpy from nonclumpy galaxies, especially when combined with other morphological metrics.
+Among these, the Gini–A (asymmetry) plane provides the clearest separation (right panel of Figure \ref{fig: Gini vs M20 all}), highlighting the strong correlation between light concentration and structural irregularity in clumpy systems.
 The complete set of separation efficiencies for clumpy galaxies is provided in Table \ref{tab: clumpy separation} in the Appendix.

-\section{Morpho-Kinematic Correlations}
+\section{Morpho-kinematic Correlations}

-For this discussion, we focus on global morpho-kinematic trends on a population-wide angle rather than detailed substructures, examining how the identified morphologies relate with dominant dynamical support as measured by $v/\sigma$.
-We use the homogenized $v_\mathrm{rot}(\re)$ and $\sigma_0$ values obtained from various subsamples outlined in \S \ref{subsection: Kinematics sample}.
-Our analysis reveals a notable distinction in the dynamical properties of galaxies classified as disks versus non-disks.
-For the 155 galaxies with kinematics measurements, 125 ($\approx 81\%$) were visually classified as disks, while 30 ($\approx 19\%$) were not identified as disks.
+For this discussion, we focus on global morpho-kinematic trends on a population-wide angle rather than detailed substructures, examining how the identified morphologies relate to dominant dynamical support as measured by $v/\sigma$.
+We used the homogenized $v_\mathrm{rot}(\re)$ and $\sigma_0$ values obtained from various subsamples outlined in Sect. \ref{subsection: Kinematics sample}.
+Our analysis reveals a notable distinction in the dynamical properties of galaxies classified as disks versus nondisks.
+For the 155 galaxies that have kinematics measurements, 125 (fraction $\approx 0.81$) were visually classified as disks, while 30 ($\approx 0.19$) were not identified as disks.